WebOrigami/docs/src/content/language/tutorial.md

 The `index.ori` file defines two templates, an outer template and an inner template:

 - The outer template spans all lines and defines the overall page.
-This outer template will accept the entire collection of team data as input; that's what the `_` underscore immediately following `map` will receive.
+This outer template will accept the entire collection of people data as input.
 - The inner, nested template is defined on the middle line as part of the `map`.
-That inner template will receive a single team member at a time as input; that's what the `_` underscore in `_/name` will refer to.
+That inner template will receive a single person at a time as input.
 This template generates a list item containing that person's name.

 <span class="tutorialStep"></span> **Try it:** In `site.ori`, update your `index.html` formula to remove the call to `greet.ori` and instead invoke the `index.ori` template, passing in the `teamData.yaml` data.